Alaska Walking Tours

 McCarthy-Kennicott View All

 This abandoned copper mining camp is a National Historic Landmark District.
 Established in 1903, Kennecott Mining Corporation operated 5 mines in the area.
 Kennecott became a bustling mining camp filled with miners and their families.
-In 1925, a geologist predicted that the area would soon be mined out.
 By 1938, Kennecott was a ghost town.
+This guide shows the self-guided walking tour points.

 Utqiagvik (Barrow) View All